esoteric-git/ts-demo-1/README.md

    terraform apply
    ```

-## Flow
+## Developer Workflow

+### Confirming Terraform Deployment

+- Note the outputs from the terraform deployment in the terminal:
+  - vm1_public_ip
+  - vm2_private_ip
+  - django_vm_public_ip

+- Confirm the VPC, Subnet, and EC2 instances were created in the AWS Console

+- Confirm vm1 and django-vm are visible in Tailscale > Machines

+- Click on vm1 and confirm the subnet router is enabled

-### 1. Access
+### Testing Remote Access From Local Machine

-- After deployment, you can ping vm-2 (private instance) even though its completely isolated within the VPC, the ping is routed through vm-1 (subnet router)
+- After confirming the deployment, you can ping vm-2's private IP (instance in the private subnet) despite vm-2 having no direct internet connectivity.
+The ping is routed through vm-1 which is acting as a Tailscale subnet router.

-- You can SSH directly into vm-1 without ssh keys (tailscale ssh)
+- You can SSH into vm-1 and the django instance with no need for traditional SSH keys or open ports because Tailscale SSH is enabled on the instances.

-- You can access the Django app directly through the tailnet even though the VPC allows no inbound traffic to the instances
+- You can browse directly to the Django app using its tailnet name (http://ts-demo-django:8000) despite the VPC security groups having no inbound rules, because its on the same tailnet.

+- If you disconnectyour local Tailscale client, you will not be able to access any of the AWS instances, thus demonstrating the remote access functionality.